Swanston St, Melbourne

 Melbourne was the home of Australia’s first-ever rooftop bar, all the way back in 1970.
-Now you can find awesome rooftop bars all over Melbourne, and most will give you a fantastic view.
+Now you can find awesome rooftop bars all over Melbourne; most will give you a fantastic view.

 The best view comes from Rooftop Bar, on the top of Curtain House on Swanston St. Whether it’s day or night, you’ll be able to enjoy a cocktail and admire the view.

-OK, this one is a little different, but hear us out!
+OK, this one is a little different, but hear me out!

 Head to the Sofitel Hotel on Collins Street and take the elevator to the 35th floor.
 Here you’ll find their Atrium Bar and No35 restaurant, but that’s not what we’re looking for.
 Instead, head towards the bathrooms.